1. About paracetamol for adults

 - Brand names include Disprol, Hedex, Medinol and Panadol.

-3. Who can and can't take paracetamol
+3. Who can and cannot take paracetamol

 Most people can take paracetamol safely, including pregnant and breastfeeding women.